Skip to content

 Instructions

-• Preheat the oven to 350°F. Butter a 9×13-inch baking dish.
+• Prep.
+Preheat the oven to 350°F. Butter a 9×13-inch baking dish.
 Make sure your potatoes are mostly thawed and drain any excess water.

 Notes